laurenemilyto/VBA_challenge/README.md

 ![stock Market](Images/stockmarket.jpg)

 ## Description
-This VBA script analyzes stock market data from 2014 - 2016.
+Used VBA scripting to analyze stock market data from 2014 - 2016.
 The script loops through stocks for one year and outputs the following information:

   * The ticker symbol.